DuncanRuns/FSG115-Macro/README.md

 The macro is running if the console window is open.
 Activate the macro by pressing the hotkey specified in the options file (default: `u`).
 You can activate it from inside a world (with no menus open) or from the title screen.

+To stop the macro, close the console window containing it.

 ## Options File

 The options file `FSG115Macro.json` is a json file created when running the macro if it does not already exist.
 The macro will close itself immediately if it must create the file.